-Group Number: 2
+Group Number: 3

-Group Name: Service Provider
+Group Name: SP Trunk

 Direction: two-way

 Dial Access? n

 Queue Length: 0

 Service Type: public-ntwrk

-Member Assignment Method: auto Signaling Group: 2
+Member Assignment Method: auto

+Signaling Group: 3

-Number of Members: 10 '''
+Number of Members: 10

+'''

 On Page 2, the Redirect On OPTIM Failure value is the amount of time (in milliseconds) that Communication Manager will wait for a response (other than 100 Trying) to a pending INVITE sent to an EC500 remote endpoint before selecting another route.
 If another route is not defined, then the call is cancelled after this interval.
+This time interval should be set to a value equal to the Alternate Route Timer on the signaling group form described in Section 5.7.

 Verify that the Preferred Minimum Session Refresh Interval is set to a value acceptable to the service provider.
-This value defines the interval that re-INVITEs or UPDATE messages must be sent to keep the active session alive.
-For the compliance test, the value of 600 seconds was used.
+This value defines the interval that re-INVITEs must be sent to keep the active session alive.
+For the compliance test, the value of 900 seconds was used.

 '''

-add trunk-group 2
+add trunk-group 3

 Group Type: sip